Switzerland is stunning — mountains, lakes, chocolate, cheese — the whole dream.

 But head to the very west and you will get French, all the way down to Geneva and the French border.

-In the South, in the center, you have a small Italian part, which gives it a Mediterranean feel!
+In the South and the center, you have a small Italian part that gives it a Mediterranean feel!

 But don’t stress, English is spoken almost everywhere.